MailTape/MailTape-v1/_posts/2014-12-21-Gabriel-Garzon-Montano.md

 _Gabriel:_ **"**Love the sample (although I had never heard the original not gonna front) and the nostalgic feeling of that diminished chord moving up to the minor.
 That move gets me every time.
 Lyrics are perfect.
 Love me a song about underdog days haha.
 Motivational and soulful music.**"**

 <p id="outroduction">
-That’s all folks! xxx Thanks for listening and enjoy your sunday !
+That’s all folks!
+Thanks to our guest Gabriel Garzon-Montano (Download his wonderful EP [here](https://itunes.apple.com/us/album/bishoune-alma-del-huila-ep/id799294062) !) to Siddhartha and Josh, and of course, to you for listenning, hope you like it !
 </p>